Crossing the North Sea

 It is easy to think that because a craft of the Sutton Hoo ship’s size has survived, it must be an example of the kind of craft that transported the Anglo-Saxon peoples across the North Sea, but this may not be the case.
 This could be an assumption too far.
 There were at least hundreds of craft at that time spanning several centuries and they would vary in shape and size according to their function – the job that they had been evolved to do.
 We have only one ship and so we should not jump to conclusions about it, especially if we try to make it fit into a role that neatly answers most of the questions that we are asking.
 Its function is paramount.
 It would seem only sensible to examine any evidence with great care before deciding upon a definitive answer as to whether the Sutton Hoo ship was representative of the craft used to migrate the bulk of the Anglo-Saxon peoples into Angleland (England).

 A number of Viking ships are available from a couple of hundred years, or even four hundred years later and it is worth looking at these craft which illustrate a range of forms for different uses, because the speed of change in ship-building construction was quite sedate.
 These craft have the same Scandinavian origin.
 The Sutton Hoo ship was evolved from the same root as them.
-It is probably part of their evolutionary path.
+It is probably part of their evolutionary path, but we must be careful thinking like this.
+When it was built it was not constructed as some kind of prototype for a different craft-form that would follow.
+No - when the Anglo-Saxon's made it, it was at the very forefront of the techniology of its day.
+The builders were not looking at it with our one and a half millenia of hindsight.
+It was state of the art.
 My guide to the Viking Ships in Oslo by Thorleif Sjøvold says ‘there were possibilities for differentiation in the various types of ship built for special purposes’ In the television seriesVikings, Neil Oliver described their seagoing craft in these words: 'The Vikings were notorious for their fast and notorious warships, but to conquer the ocean they also needed sturdier vessels, shorter, wider and powered by sail.
 They were perfect to carry goods, animals, tools and people.
 Crewed by as few as 6 men, ships like these carried them off to the end of the known world and far beyond.'

 There are clear distinctions between 2 craft types that are of immediate interest.